StefRuseva88/CI-workflow-ASP.NET/README.md

 ## This is a test project for Back-End Test Automation March 2024 Course @ SoftUni
 ---
 ### Overview
 This repository contains a ASP.NET Core MVC app app.
-The project focuses on building a CI workflow using GitHub Actions to automate testing of a pre-existing  application ("House Renting System").
+The project focuses on building a CI workflow using GitHub Actions to automate testing of the application "House Renting System".

 ### Project Goals: